Transparency of the Regulatory System

-In 2007, Burkina Faso drafted a national land reform policy that recognizes and protects the rights of all rural and urban stakeholders to land and natural resources; clarifies the institutional framework for conflict resolution at a local level; establishes a viable institutional framework for land management; as well as strengthens the general capacities of the government, local communities and civil society on land issues.
+In 2007, Burkina Faso drafted a national land reform policy that recognizes and protects the rights of all rural and urban stakeholders to land and natural resources.
+It also clarifies the institutional framework for conflict resolution at a local level, establishes a viable institutional framework for land management, and strengthens the general capacities of the government, local communities and civil society on land issues.

 In 2012, the government revised the 2009 law, marking the end of exclusive authority of the state over all land.
 It includes provisions to recognize local land use practices.
 The new law provides conciliation committees to resolve conflicts between parties prior to any legal action.
-There are several property rights recognition and protection acts, such as land charters, individual or collective land ownership certificate and a loan agreement which governs the nature, duration and counterparties for transfer rights between land owner and a third party.
+There are several property rights recognition and protection acts, such as land charters, individual or collective land ownership certificates, and loan agreements that govern the nature, duration and counterparties for transfer rights between a landowner and a third party.

-The 2010-2014 Millennium Challenge Compact supported the establishment of local authorities and the issuance of titles as part of the land tenure reform process.
-USAID continues to support the decentralization of land policy, through the establishment of the National Land Observatory charged to produce/collect/distribute information on national/local land tenure issues to aid in government decision making.
+The first (2010-2014) Millennium Challenge Corporation (MCC) compact supported the establishment of local authorities and the issuance of titles as part of the land tenure reform process.
+USAID continues to support the decentralization of land policy, through the establishment of the National Land Observatory, which produces, collects, and distributes information on national/local land tenure issues to aid in government decision-making.

 ICSID Convention and New York Convention